 The development of self-driving cars started just before the year 2000.
 With the development of anti-lock brakes and cruise control, other technological advancements soon followed.
 These included blind-spot, electronic stability control, and warnings systems for lane shifts.

-2010 saw the arrival of more advanced assistance technologies, including lane-centering assistance, automated emergency brake systems and review video technology.
+2010 saw the arrival of more advanced assistance technologies, including lane-centring assistance, automated emergency brake systems and review video technology.
 2016 finally saw real moves being made toward vehicle autonomy.
 Self-parking and adaptive cruise control were adopted by various manufacturers.

 As of 2018, there are no fully automated cars available to the public and they are not expected to be available for the foreseeable future.
 However, automated driving systems are paving the way and building the maps required for fully autonomous vehicles.
-As the technology advances, so will the likelihood of self-driving cars becoming a reality on the roads of Australia.
+As technology advances, so will the likelihood of self-driving cars becoming a reality on the roads of Australia.